Mystical94/SFSfi/README.md

 ### 🌟 Conclusion
 - SFSfi facilitates the redirection of transaction fees through the SFS mechanism, creating a sustainable revenue stream for users and the protocol itself.
 Through the introduction of sfsETH, users can earn risk-free yields on their ETH holdings, and the protocol aims to enhance liquidity and demand within the DeFi ecosystem on the Mode Blockchain.

+#### Credits
+- The project is a fork of csrCanto and some parts of the code has been used.
+- The deployment on the Mode Blockchain and its integration with the Mode Blockchain is our original work.
+- The UI has also been modified according to the Mode Blockchain

 ### 💪 Deployed Contract Addresses (Mode Sepolia Testnet)
 - sfsETH Contract: [0x264D76222F0c631b3397F4554008CdE7DD601D7c](https://sepolia.explorer.mode.network/address/0x264D76222F0c631b3397F4554008CdE7DD601D7c)